Joseph Neeld: Career

 Neeld was one of five brothers born to Joseph Neeld (1754–1828), a solicitor and Mary (née Bond) (1765–1857); the family lived in Hendon, Middlesex.

 He seems to have qualified as a barrister of the Inner Temple but it is known that he set out on a career in property management; in 1821 he took a lease on land in Paddington owned by Westminster Abbey.

 In 1828, he inherited the substantial sum of £800,000 from his famous great-uncle, Philip Rundell the silversmith, described by James Losh as a "tyrannical miser".
 The will stated this was a reward to Neeld for giving up a "lucrative profession" to take care of Rundell for thirteen years.
 With this bequest, Neeld bought the manor of Grittleton, about six miles northwest of Chippenham.
-He spent from 8 March to 30 July 1830 as Member of Parliament for Gatton, a rotten borough with six houses and one elector but returning two Members, which was abolished by the Reform Act of 1832.
+He spent from 8 March to 30 July 1830 as Member of Parliament for Gatton, a rotten borough with six houses and one elector but returning two Members, which was abolished by the Reform Act 1832.
 Later in 1830 he was elected to represent Chippenham.

 Also in 1828, the year that he bought Grittleton, Neeld also bought Kelston Park, a 1760s country house and estate just west of Bath.
 He made alterations to the house and outbuildings, but in 1844 the estate was transferred to his relatives the Inigo-Jones family.

 He married Lady Caroline Ashley Cooper, daughter of the 6th Earl of Shaftesbury on 1 January 1831; however, the marriage did not last for long.
 This led to a series of legal disputes which ended with Lady Caroline failing to achieve a divorce, but being granted a legal separation.
 It had been revealed that Neeld already had a daughter by a French woman, and thus at his death Neeld had no legitimate heirs.

 From 1832, Neeld began the reconstruction of Grittleton House in Victorian Gothic revival style, and set about furnishing it with an extensive collection of antiques and paintings.
 He was also a philanthropist, donating about £12,000 for the construction of Chippenham Town Hall, and building houses in Grittleton for his tenants.
 Elsewhere in Grittleton parish, at Leigh Delamere he commissioned the rebuilding of St Margaret of Antioch Church (1846) and a row of almshouses (1848).

 His Parliamentary career was less successful; despite being a Member of Parliament for nearly 24 years, he spoke not once in the House of Commons.